< Back to Main Blog Posted: Jan 2025

 Ideally, we’d eat 30 different types of plant foods every week, which include: wholegrains, fruits, vegetables, nuts and seeds, legumes (beans and pulses) and herbs and spices (including tea and coffee).
 Ideally enjoy the plant in its purest form eg corn on the cob is way better than cornflakes!
 And don’t forget that frozen and canned fruit and veg are great as they retain the vitamins that air and light can degrade.

-Eat More, Live Well, Dr Megan Rossi: Chunky veg and feta frittata
+Eat More, Live Well Dr Megan Rossi

-Prep 15 minutes, Cook: 1 hour 20 mins
+Serves 8; Prep 15 minutes; Cook: 1 hour 20 mins

 Ingredients: